Notre Dame vs. Virginia NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- Notre Dame and its opponents have scored at least 64.5 points only twice this year.
+- Notre Dame and its opponents have combined for 64 points just twice this season.

-- Virginia and its opponents have combined to score more than 64.5 points in four of eight games this season.
+- So far this season, 50% of Virginia's games (4/8) have had more combined points than Saturday's over/under of 64.

-- The combined points per game average of the two teams, 71.7, is 7.2 points above Saturday's over/under.
+- The two teams combine to score 71.7 points per game, 7.7 more than the total in this contest.

-- These two squads combine to allow 53.2 points per game, 11.3 fewer than this contest's over/under.
+- This contest's over/under is 10.8 points above the 53.2 these two squads combine to allow per game this season.

-- The average total in Fighting Irish games this season is 53.4, 11.1 points fewer than Saturday's over/under of 64.5 .
+- Fighting Irish games have an average total of 53.4 points this season, 10.6 fewer than Saturday's over/under.

-- The 64.5-point over/under for this game is 1.3 points below the 65.8 points per game average total in Cavaliers games this season.
+- The 64-point over/under for this game is 1.8 points below the 65.8 points per game average total in Cavaliers games this season.

 Notre Dame Stats and Trends